adammarszalek22/pl-website/README.md

+# PROJECT PAUSED due to other commitments (08/06/2024)

 # In development

 This project was started on 23/03/2024 and is currently being worked on.
 It will be similar to the mobile app at https://github.com/adammarszalek22/pl but I'm hoping to improve the UI and add more features in the server as I go along (https://github.com/adammarszalek22/pl-server).